Special Education - SPE

 Offered: every spring.

-SPE 292 Remedial Strategies in the Childhood Content Areas 3 Credits
+SPE 292 Remedial Strategies in the Content Areas 3 Credits

 Describes appropriate techniques and materials for instruction to students with disabilities and those at risk of failure.
-Emphasizes assistive technology for students in childhood classrooms across the curriculum.
+Emphasizes assistive technology for students in classrooms across the continuum of services.

 Corequisite: SPE 291.